JamesPImes/pyTRSplat/readme.md

 ## Desktop Application

-See [this archived repo](https://github.com/JamesPImes/pyTRSplat-archived) for the desktop application.
+See [release v0.4.2](https://github.com/JamesPImes/pyTRSplat/tree/v0.4.2) for the desktop application.

-*(No longer maintained as part of this library as of v0.5.0.)*
+*(No longer maintained as part of this library; removed as of v0.5.0.)*

 ![plat_gui_01](_readme_images/plat_gui_01.gif)